oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

  - 0x01 - "INVALID" - The status of the Referenced Token is revoked, annulled, taken back, recalled or cancelled.
  - 0x02 - "SUSPENDED" - The status of the Referenced Token is temporarily invalid, hanging, debarred from privilege.
 This state is usually temporary.

  The Status Type value 0x03 and Status Type values in the range 0x0B until 0x0F are permanently reserved as application specific.
-Meaning the processing of Status Types using these values is application specific.
+The processing of Status Types using these values is application specific.
 All other Status Type values are reserved for future registration.

 The processing rules for Referenced Tokens (such as JWT or CWT) precede any evaluation of a Referenced Token's status.
 For example, if a token is evaluated as being expired through the "exp" (Expiration Time) but also has a status of 0x00 ("VALID"), the token is considered expired.